amosdudley/weblog/_posts/2021-7-12-Experiments with Desktop ECM.md

 The inner surface of the cookie cutter needs to be unplated in order to avoid ECM erosion from the middle of the part.

 ## Results
+In "Sinker ECM
+," the tool moves towards the workpiece - I've had it moving at a constant rate, though this may not be ideal.
+It should be possible to dial in the feed-rate of the tool to where it is in a steady-state condition relative to the rate of erosion, and as a result there would be a constant gap distance between the tool and the part.

 Right now the ECM is still controlled by an open loop, and requires a lot of babysitting.
 This bottlenecks experiments I'd like to run to start to relate surface area, cutting speed, and current density.